Lattice Simulations of Inflation: Discrete dynamics in Fourier space

-where the extra normalization factor $L^{3/2}$ is introduced to correct for the finite volume of space\footnote{More details about this normalization factor can be found in \cref{app:ic}.}.
-In LATTICEEASY, and in most of the lattice simulations in the context of reheating, the initial fluctuations are usually generated using $k_{\rm lat}$ instead of $k_{\rm eff}$ in \cref{eq:discmodes}.
-This constitutes the only difference with respect to LATTICEEASY regarding the procedure for generating the initial fluctuations, as we summarize in \cref{app:ic}.
-In a few words, field fluctuations are generated in Fourier space using \cref{eq:discquantization}, initiating every given mode $\tilde{\phi}_{\vec{l}}\text{ }$ as a Gaussian random number with variance $|u_{\vec{l}}|^2$.
+At the beginning of the simulation the comoving size of the lattice will be smaller than the horizon $L\lesssim aH$.
+For this reason, \cref{eq:discmodes} will practically reduce to the Bunch-Davies vacuum of \cref{eq:BD} for most of the modes.
+The extra normalization factor $L^{3/2}$ is introduced to correct for the finite volume of space\footnote{More details about this normalization factor can be found in \cref{app:ic}.}.
+Note that in LATTICEEASY, and in most of the lattice simulations in the context of reheating, the initial fluctuations are usually generated using $k_{\rm lat}$ instead of $k_{\rm eff}$ in \cref{eq:discmodes}.
+Once the discrete mode functions $u_{\vec{l}}$ are determined, field fluctuations are generated in Fourier space using \cref{eq:discquantization}, initiating every given mode $\tilde{\phi}_{\vec{l}}\text{ }$ as a Gaussian random number with variance $|u_{\vec{l}}|^2$.
+We review this procedure in \cref{app:ic}.